 Here we have examples of fill so that we are filling the stack view.

 Fill equally, fill proportionally, which is based on the content size of the subviews, and equal spacing.
 And there are other distribution options as well.

 So we can build -- Thank you.

 We can build this out of stack views, so I am going to give you a demo inside of Interface Builder.

+All right.
 So I've got Xcode loaded.